New build plumbing across Canberra & the ACT

 How Much Does Each Additional Bathroom Add?

-Each additional bathroom in a new build typically adds $3,000 to $6,000 to the plumbing cost, according to Hipages.
-This covers the additional pipework, drainage, and fixtures.
-An ensuite with a shower, toilet, and single basin sits at the lower end.
-A family bathroom with a bath, shower, double vanity, and toilet sits at the higher end.
+Every extra bathroom adds roughly $3,000 to $6,000, according to Hipages, which covers the pipework, the drainage and the fixtures.
+An ensuite with a shower, toilet and one basin sits at the bottom of that.
+A family bathroom with a bath, a shower, a double vanity and a toilet sits at the top.

 What Do Hot Water Systems Cost in a New Build?